 Term Meaning Accumulated Depreciation The aggregate depreciation recorded for a particular depreciating asset.
 Administered Items Expenses, revenues, assets or liabilities managed by entities on behalf of the Commonwealth.
 Entities do not control administered items.
 Administered expenses include grants, subsidies and benefits.
 In many cases, administered expenses fund the delivery of third party outputs.
 Additional Estimates Where amounts appropriated at Budget time are insufficient, Parliament may appropriate more funds to portfolios through the Additional Estimates Acts.
-Additional Estimates Bills or Acts These are Appropriation Bills (No.3) and (No.4), and a separate Bill for the Parliamentary Departments ((Parliamentary Departments) Bill (No.2)).
+Additional Estimates Bills or Acts These are Appropriation Bills (No. 3) and (No .4) and a separate Bill for the Parliamentary Departments ((Parliamentary Departments) Bill (No.2)).
 These Bills are introduced into Parliament after the Budget Bills.
 Appropriation A law of the Australian Parliament that provides authority for Commonwealth entities to spend money from the Consolidated Revenue Fund for a particular purpose.
 Entities may not spend money without an appropriation authorising that expenditure and, where necessary, other legislation authorising the specified purpose.
 Annual Appropriation Two appropriation Bills are introduced into Parliament in May and comprise the Budget.
 Further Bills are introduced later in the financial year as part of the Additional Estimates.
 Parliamentary departments have their own appropriations.
 Capital Expenditure Expenditure by an entity on capital projects, for example purchasing a building.
-Charter of Budget Honesty Act The Charter of Budget Honesty Act 1998 provides a legislative framework for the conduct and reporting of fiscal policy.